scala-steward/akka-persistence-spanner/README.md

 ## License

-Akka Persistence Spanner is Open Source and available under the Apache 2 License.
+Akka Persistence Spanner is licensed under the Business Source License 1.1, see LICENSE.